plimaye0329/plimaye0329.github.io/README.md

 ## 🔭 About Me

-I'm currently a [position, e.g., Postdoctoral Researcher / PhD Candidate] at [Institution], working with [Research Group / Collaborators].
+I'm currently a research assistant at the Max Planck Institute for Radio Astronomy, working with Dr. Ramesh Karuppusamy and Dr. Ewan Barr.
 My research interests include:

-- 📡 Radio interferometry and high-resolution imaging
 - 🌀 Fast Radio Bursts (FRBs) and pulsar observations
+- 📡 High time resolution data processing
 - 🛰️ Telescope instrumentation and data pipelines
 - 🧠 Machine learning in astronomical data analysis

 ---

-## 📁 Website Sections

-Visit the live site here: [https://your-username.github.io](https://your-username.github.io)

 The website includes: